International two-year master’s program in psychology

 The psychology of leadership, 7,5 credits (PSMT46, elective but only available to a limited number of students)

-* Please note that this course is available in Swedish only at this time.
-You can choose to study this course OR Applied questionnaire methods, 7,5 credits (PSMT49), see third semester.
+* You can choose to study Qualitative interviewing, 7,5 credits, OR Applied questionnaire methods, 7,5 credits, see third semester.

 Applied questionnaire methods, 7,5 credits (PSMT49, compulsory*)